hsestupin/cljs-gwt/README.md

 Hello.
 This project is the place where I can keep all my thoughts about how the clojurescript port of GWT may actually look.

-First here is straightforward implementation of GWT using simple dom manipulations.
+First here is straightforward implementation of basic GWT widgets using simple dom manipulations.
 It's not full completed yet:

 ```clojure
 (defn new-button [name]